 Figure 49h - Approaching the 7 Up hall on Closing Day.

-We can see above how the hall in which Wendy views the bloodied man who announced it's a "great party" exits onto this green hall directly behind Ullman's office, but in the red version of the service hall Wendy instead turns short of it into the hall with the bloody elevator.
+We know the hall in which Wendy views the bloodied man who announced it's a "great party" exits onto this green service hall, We have conceived of it as being directly behind Ullman's office, but it turns out not to be.
+So it is that in the red version of the service hall Wendy turns short of where the party hall would be, beyond the brown doors.
+Where the thickened portion of wall is between the brown doors and Ullman's office is what is now absent and that is where is the new hall that Wendy encounters.

 Figure 49i - Closing Day detail.